Author: Vanessa Ngan, Staff Writer, 2003. Updated by A/Prof Amanda Oakley, February 2016.

 In most cases, erythroderma cannot be prevented.

 Patients with severe skin diseases should be informed if they are at known risk of erythroderma.
-They should be educated about the risks of discontinuing their medication.
+They should be educated about the risks of recurrence should they discontinue their medication.

 If erythroderma is the result of a generalised spread of a primary skin disorder such as psoriasis or dermatitis, it usually clears with appropriate treatment of the skin disease but may recur at any time.